 Celebrating Ostara: The Dawn of Spring

-The earliest traces of Ostara comes from England in the 600s.
-Danish Vikings who settled in Kent, England celebrated it during Eosturmonath (Eostre Month/Ostara Month), and worshipped the spring goddess Ostara (Eostre).
+The earliest traces of Ostara comes from England in the 600s when Anglo-Saxons celebrated it during Eosturmonath (Eostre Month/Ostara Month) and worshipped the spring goddess Ostara (Eostre).
 This comes from documentation by an English monk named Bede, who wrote about it in chapter 15 of De temporum ratione.
-(Side note: Some historians believe Bede elaborated this story and invented the goddess; but others believe he was an honest monk who would have preferred to downplay pagan customs to avoid worship of a non-Christian deity.
+(Side note: Some historians believe Bede elaborated this story and invented the goddess, but others believe he was an honest monk who would have preferred to downplay pagan customs to avoid the worship of a non-Christian deity.
 Bede's timeline also gives him direct access to the truth compared to the historians who question him; Regardless of this argument, the Ostara celebration has existed since pre-historic times - goddess or no goddess).

 Ostara herself is the goddess of the shining dawn, spring and fertility.
 She is known to bring joy and blessings to her worshippers.
 She was worshipped during a month named after her (Eosturmonath).
 It would have been celebrated on the full moon after the spring equinox.
 This full moon would represent the “pregnant” phase of the goddess heading into the fertile crop season.
-During the first signs of spring, worshippers would light bonfires, take part in sword dances, play egg-games and enjoy pastries in heathen-form.
-At dawn women would dress in white and show themselves on mountain cliffs.
+During the first signs of spring, worshippers would light bonfires, participate in sword dances, play egg games and enjoy pastries in heathen form.
+At dawn, women would dress in white and show themselves on mountain cliffs.

-There is an older, historical name for Ostara found in hundreds of inscriptions dating to the time of 150-250 Morken-Harff, Germany.
-The older name is matron Austriahena, which is the original name that evolved into several versions leading to Eostre and Ostara.
-1800s scholar, Jacob Grimm, backs up this idea by explaining the pagan traditions must have been so firmly rooted in the culture that the governing church had to tolerate it and adapt it to its own society.
-He uses the 'Easter-egg' as a specific example, stating preachers used the Heathen-egg tradition to entertain followers by connecting it to Christian stories.
-For Ostara's connection to love, pleasure, magic and hare, other scholars have linked her to other goddesses such as: Freya, Aphrodite and Luxuria.
+Etymologists believe there is an older, historical name for Ostara after finding hundreds of inscriptions dating to 150-250 Morken-Harff, Germany.
+The older name is matron Austriahena, the original name that evolved into several versions leading to Eostre and Ostara.
+1800s scholar, Jacob Grimm, backs up this idea by explaining that pagan traditions must have been so firmly rooted in the culture that the governing church had to tolerate them and adapt them to its society.
+He uses the 'Easter egg' as a specific example, stating preachers used the Heathen-egg tradition to entertain followers by connecting it to Christian stories.
+For Ostara's connection to love, pleasure, magic and hare, other scholars have linked her to goddesses such as Freya, Aphrodite and Luxuria.

 Ostara and the Hare

-Not much is said about the historical significance of Ostara and hare, but it is obvious that the hare has an ancient historical significance during great spring festivals of prehistoric Saxon and British worship.
+Not much is said about the historical significance of Ostara and the hare.
+Still, it is obvious that the hare has an ancient historical significance during great spring festivals of prehistoric Saxon and British worship.

-There are not any direct historical links between Ostara and the hare; except they were both worshipped (separately) in the spring, and both at the time of the full moon.
-The hare is seen as a symbol of everlasting renewal, and maternal goddesses are often portrayed with them.
+There are no direct historical links between Ostara and the hare, except they were both worshiped (separately) in the spring and both at the full moon.
+The hare is seen as a symbol of everlasting renewal, and the maternal goddesses are often portrayed with the animal.

 The first tale explains the hare was once a bird with an injured wing.
-Even if she healed it, Ostara knew it would never fly again.
-Instead she transformed it into a four-legged animal known as a hare.
+The goddess Ostara knew it wouldn't fly again even if she healed it.
+Instead, she transformed it into a four-legged animal known as a hare.
 To thank Ostara, the hare lays an egg for her every spring on her festival day.
 A second tale explains the hare was once a bird that delivered messages of spring to Ostara.
 Ostara transformed the bird into a hare so it could endure the winter.
 In memory of its former shape, it lays colourful eggs every year for spring.